 - Skewed representations of ourselves (too negative/complaining or positive/bragging).

 [N.B.: You can break standards and dynamics if you have slack.
-I am learning to err on the side of disclosing myself too early rather than too late.
+I am learning to err on the side of disclosing too early rather than too late.
 More disclosure always, at least, leads to more self-knowledge.
 Less self-disclosure yields fewer opportunities for disclosure in the future.
-Self-disclosure also is the most effective way to gain long-term slack.]
+Self-disclosure also seems like a great way to build slack as people will learn to trust you better (assuming you demonstrate learning).]

 - Talk about something on an object-level without your feelings and opinions.